 Interesting math shows up a lot during our time on this planet.
 One particular form of cancer is diagnosed in 14 out of 100,000 Florida residents every year.
-In the last decade, this has never been as high as 15 out of 100,000, or as low as 13 out of 100,000.
+In the last decade, this has never been higher than 15 out of 100,000, or below 13 out of 100,000.
 There are correlated risk factors, but in the end it comes down to a bit of a crap shoot as to whether you are one of the fourteen.

 A Virginia House of Delegates election held in November 2017 came down to a tie vote out of 23,000 votes cast.
 Party control of the state legislature hung in the balance depending on who got the seat.
 In the end, the winner was decided by a very old method of random selection.
 The future changed significantly based on that “roll of the dice.”

 The United States averages about one act of mass gun violence every day (defined as four or more people killed or injured).
 On many days there are zero reported incidents, but sometimes there are two, three, or more.
 What I find tragically interesting is that the probability distribution of these incidents is very close to that of a classic American lottery that averages one winner per day, but sometimes has multiple, or zero, winners.

 These are the kind of news stories that I like to write about in this blog.
 Whether you believe in “God’s hand,” Fate, or “the natural order of the universe,” we are all impacted daily by different kinds of probability.
 Indeed, your very birth was a bit of a “lottery win.”

 In western culture we heavily draw on three ways of analyzing this crossroads.
 From the ancient Greeks and other cultures, we get the concept of fate.
 And from 18th-century German mathematician/philosopher/theologian Gottfried Leibniz we get the term theodicy, which literally means “the justice of God,” and which gives a name to the various ways we use “God language” to explain why good and bad things happen to us.